tarunkumariitm/tarunkumariitm.github.io/README.md

 ### News
 - Awarded Intel India PhD fellowship for year 2020-2021.
-- Excited to announce that I will be a co-organizer for the workshop titled "Learning and reasoning with complex graphs" with [AAAI-2021](https://aaai.org/Conferences/AAAI-21/). (details will be up shortly).
+- Excited to announce that I will be co-organizing the workshop titled [Graphs and more Complex Structures for Learning and Reasoning- GCLR 2021](https://sites.google.com/view/gclr2021/home) with [AAAI-2021](https://aaai.org/Conferences/AAAI-21/).
 - Presented my work on hypergraphs on May 20th at UT Dallas Outreach Event.
 [Presentation link](https://us-lti.bbcollab.com/recording/e4a43f2dd83f4a159e224010424e7fdf).
 - Awarded travel grant for [CODS-COMAD, 2020](https://cods-comad.in/2020/index.html).
 - Awarded IITM alumni travel grant to attend [International Conference for Complex Networks, 2019](https://www.complexnetworks.org/).